 Well: 170-180.

 Cameron took quite a bit of time explaining the different cuts of beef commonly used in grilling and the benefits of each cut.
+The Rib Eye is the best "All Around" steak.
+They can also be purchased bone in.

 The Fillet is the best for tenderness.
 It is cut from the "non-working" part of the cow so that it is more tender.